WICG/webpackage/draft-yasskin-webpackage-use-cases.md

   compromised or mis-issued, and an attacker shouldn't then get an infinite ability to mint packages.

+### Avoiding Censorship {#anti-censorship}

+Some users want to retrieve resources that their governments or network providers don't want them to see.
+Right now, it's straightforward for someone in a privileged network position to block access to particular hosts, but TLS makes it difficult to block access to particular resources on those hosts.

+Today it's straightforward to retrieve blocked content from a third party, but there's no guarantee that the third-party has sent the user an accurate representation of the content: the user has to trust the third party.

+With signed web packages, the user can re-gain assurance that the content is authentic, while still bypassing the censorship.
+Packages don't do anything to help discover this content.

+Systems that make censorship more difficult can also make legitimate content filtering more difficult.
+Because the client that processes a web package always knows the true URL, this forces content filtering to happen on the client instead of on the network.

+Associated requirements:

+* {{urls}}{:format="title"}: So the user can see that they're getting the content they expected.
+* {{signing}}{:format="title"}: So that readers can be sure their copy is authentic and so that copying the package preserves the URLs of the content inside it.

 ### Third-party security review {#security-review}

 Some users may want to grant certain permissions only to applications that have